Buyer's guide · 2026Last reviewed 2026-05-07

 • Transparent self-serve pricing tiers including a low-end entry point

-• Strong fit for solo operators who do not need weekly strategic output
+• Strong fit for solo operators who do not need on-demand strategic output

 Tradeoffs

-• Visibility data only — does not produce a weekly operating plan or proof-signal queue
+• Visibility data only — does not produce an operating plan or proof-signal queue

-• Engine coverage skews toward ChatGPT and Perplexity; less depth on Claude and Gemini at the time of writing
+• Engine coverage skews toward lightweight mention tracking; less depth on Claude and Gemini at the time of writing

 • Built for individual users, not multi-person marketing teams with shared decisions